 Are there workplace needs of specific groups of older workers (e.g. women, men, BME, people with disabilities) that need addressing by the business community?

+How important is work within the context of active ageing?

 What is one thing your organisation/business community generally could do better?

-26-30 minutes: Report back

-31-45 minutes: Discussion 2: Active ageing at the workplace level
+Discussion 2: Active ageing at the workplace level

 What are the ways in which your organisation could benefit from active ageing (prompt: retention of older workers, skills transfer, flexible labour market, alignment with labour market)